Fabryz/woolyarn/README.md

 * Server HTTP request logger
 * Favicon
 * Quick debug console toggable with "\", that shows the current client id and the number of the total connected users

+Tired of doing ``express YOUR_PROJECT_NAME`` and having to:

+* rename files, make new ones,
+* then configure your app to support Socket.IO interaction and
+* manage user data structure, with join/quit/synchronization events?

+Try Woolyarn!

 Examples of projects based on Woolyarn: